 If you haven’t already heard of the flight or fight response, this is basically our body’s natural reaction to what we may perceive as stressful or harmful situations.
 Our body pumps blood and releases hormones at a rate to produce enough energy and strength to prepares us to physically fight ‘said danger’ or flee, and run away.
 Now as you can imagine this is fine, great even when in threat of immediate danger, not sooo great however when I’m stationary in a cramped plane seat for the best part of 5-8 hours.
 I had installed apps on my phone,coincidently spoken to a pilot and even looked at flying courses aimed at nervous flyers, but my remedy came in the form of, that’s right you guessed it, a book.

-It’s a process, and on going so be patient but adopt a way to keep your mind present, concentrate on your breathing and keep your mind and body united.
+It’s an on-going process so be patient but adopt a way to keep your mind present, concentrate on your breathing and keep your mind and body united.
 Everyone will always talk about statistic’s and the probability of an accident.
 That is all irrelevant when you are dealing with an irrational feeling of fear.
 Whilst it’s true, the majority of people will go through life with leg room being the biggest problem faced during a flight, that tiny small probability of what if will always over rule any air transport statistic.
 That being said try not to let your mind run away with worry, especially during the point of your journey that causes you the most unease.
-I find listening to Jazz also helps to calm me, instead of analysing the 100 different sounds an aeroplane makes, block it all out and listen to something calming.
-Or take advantage of the inflight entertainment but do the opposite to your normal routine.
-Stop paying attention to the sounds, and watching the cabin crew for any signs or body language of a problem.
+I find listening to Jazz also helps, instead of analysing the 100 different sounds an aeroplane makes, block it all out and listen to something calming.
+Or take advantage of the ‘inflight entertainment’ but do the opposite to your normal routine.
+Stop paying attention to the sounds, and watching the cabin crew for any signs of a problem.
 Imagine you’re on a train, a journey that is just as bumpy, and talk to your companion if you don’t have one then pester your neighbour and strike up a conversation.
-We all have amazing messages and truths we can share with each other we just need a little time and the right situation for it to be apparent.
+We all have messages and truths we can share with each other we just need a little time and the right situation for it to be apparent.